the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab0_fresh/_index.md

     $ sudo usermod -aG sudo <YOUR_USER>
     ```
 4. `exit` the current ssh connection and reconnect with your user.
-5. Run the command `groups` and make sure that `root` shows up in the list.
+5. Run the command `groups` and make sure that `sudo` shows up in the list.

 You now have root access which will allow you to install new programs on the pi.